cesto93/progettoSDCC/README.md

 * Set the grafana datasource on influxdb on http://ADDR:8086

 ### Usage
-After configuration you should restart all instances then monitoring is active
+After configuration you should restart all instances, then monitoring is active

 ## Application